vection/Resume_Tailor_Bot/README.md

 - Custom resume generation based on job descriptions using AI-powered methods.
 - Job alerts to receive notifications about new job posts.
 - Interview question generation based on job descriptions.

+## AI Configuration Settings
+- enhance_start: This setting determines whether the AI should enhance the original description of the resume.
+When set to True, the AI will attempt to improve the description of the candidate.
+The default value is False.

+- enhance_start_temperature: The temperature parameter controls the randomness of the AI's responses during the process of enhancing the user description.
+Higher values (e.g., 0.9) make the output more random, while lower values (e.g., 0.1) make it more deterministic.
+The default temperature for enhancing the start is set to 0.9.

+- enhance_end: This setting determines whether the AI should enhance the experience and summary of the resume.
+When set to True, the AI will attempt to improve the concluding section of the generated better results.
+The default value is True.

+- enhance_end_summary_temperature: The temperature parameter controls the randomness of the AI's responses during the process of enhancing the end of the summary section in the custom resume.
+The default temperature for enhancing the end of the summary is set to 0.9.

+- enhance_end_experience_temperature: The temperature parameter controls the randomness of the AI's responses during the process of enhancing the end of the experience section in the custom resume.
+The default temperature for enhancing the end of the experience is set to 0.9.

+- resume_generation_temperature: The temperature parameter controls the randomness of the AI's responses during the process of generating the custom resume tailored to job description.
+Higher values (e.g., 1.0) make the output more random, while lower values (e.g., 0.1) make it more deterministic.
+The default temperature for resume generation is set to 1.0.

+- description_temperature: The temperature parameter controls the randomness of the AI's responses when extracting relevant qualities from the job description.
+Higher values (e.g., 0.9) make the output more random, while lower values (e.g., 0.1) make it more deterministic.
+The default temperature for description extraction is set to 0.9.

 ## Contributing